pepeu321/Analisador-de-Pele/Entrega-1/Lista_de_Referências.md

 4. Courage + Khazaka electronic GmbH.
 Technical information on Sebumeter and Corneometer.

 5. DIGIKEY.
 The Basics of Photodiodes and Phototransistors and How to Apply Them.
 Disponível em: https://www.digikey.com.br/pt/articles/the-basics-of-photodiodes-and-phototransistors-and-how-to-apply-them.

+6. TEXAS INSTRUMENTS.
+MSP430x5xx and MSP430x6xx Family User’s Guide.